line/line-bot-sdk-java/lab3.md

 1. You need to fix the Java bug as mentioned above.
 2. Test your code locally that generates no error.
-3. Follow the code in KitchenSinkTester.java create another test case.
-4. Deploy your repository to heroku.
+3. Deploy your repository to heroku.

 ## For COMP3111H student

-5. **Partial Match:** You should modify the program so that the text containing a keyword would be considered as a match.
+4. **Partial Match:** You should modify the program so that the text containing a keyword would be considered as a match.
 For instance, `Do you know what comes after abc?` should replies `kevinw says def`.
 In case a sentence contains more than one keywords, do what ever you want.
-6. Create a test case for this feature.

 After you have completed this task, raise your hand and demo it to your TA.
 Please understand that there are so many students in the room and we have limited manpower.
 Pick a seat closer to the screen to have an earlier demo.